 So, I decided to make a simple vanilla buttercream frosting instead!

-Use a piping bag to pipe each cherry chocolate cupcake with vanilla frosting and add an optional cherry on top for fun!
+Then, use a piping bag to pipe each vegan black forest cupcake with vanilla frosting and add an optional cherry on top for fun!

 FAQ & Substitutions: